Mysterious death of Zahra Kazemi is unraveled after 15 years

 How were the investigations misled?

-Iran daily also published a story citing Tajernia, former member of the parliamentary National Security Committee of Majlis, revealing another attempt to conceal the mysterious death of Zahra Kazemi.
+Iran daily also published a story citing Tajernia, a former member of the parliamentary National Security Committee of Majlis, revealing another attempt to conceal the mysterious death of Zahra Kazemi.

 Confirming the statements made by Younesi and Saifzadeh, Zahra Kazemi’s family lawyer, Tajernia said, “At that time, the National Security and Principle 90 committees simultaneously looked into this case.
 Mortazavi was not satisfied with the interrogations and the examination process because he was engaged in a spy-making project and the outcome of the investigations did not meet his desires.
 So, he transferred the case to the State Security Force.
 In fact, they did so to change the course of the investigations.”